FrontEndFoxes/curriculum/README.md

 # Front-End Foxes Workshops

 > Hello, Hacktoberfest folks!
 We are currently looking to upgrade these workshops to Vue 3+.
-Start with the Minis and let's see how the look.
+Start with the Minis and let's see how they look.
 I'm looking for clean, documented code that we can run in Code Sandbox to help the legacy of Front-End Foxes live on.
+First pass would be on the Mini 1 pet-liking app - convert it to Vue 3 with composition API, perhaps with Options API as an alternate option.

 # About Our Workshops